axel-t81/night-shift/FRONTEND_GUIDE.md

 ### 3. Create Test Data (if needed)

-Use the API docs at `http://localhost:8000/docs` to:
+Use the frontend UI or API docs at `http://localhost:8000/docs` to:
 1. Create categories (e.g., "Deep Work", "Learning")
-2. Create blocks (with start/end times)
+2. Create blocks (with title and optional description)
 3. Create tasks (assigned to blocks and categories)

 ### 4. Use the App